shuchi111/Loan-Prediction---ML-/README.md

 2.“Exploring the Machine Learning Algorithm for Prediction the Loan Sanctioning Process” Author- E. Chandra Blessie, R Rekha - Year- 2019 Extending credits to corporates and individuals for the smooth functioning of growing economies like India is inevitable.
 As increasing number of customersapply for loans in the banks and non- banking financial companies (NBFC), it is really challenging for banks and NBFCs with limited capital to device a standard resolution and safe procedure to lend money to its borrowers for their financial needs.

 Inaddition, in recent times NBFC inventories have suffered a significant downfall in terms of the stock price.
 It has contributed to a contagion that has also spread to other financial stocks, adversely affecting the benchmark in recent times.In this paper, an attempt is made to condense the risk involved in selecting the suitable person who could repay the loan on time thereby keeping the bank’s nonperforming assets (NPA) on the hold.
 This is achieved by feeding the past records of the customer who acquired loans from the bank into a trained machine learning model which could yield an accurate result.
 The prime focus of the paper is to determine whether or not it will be safe to allocate the loan to a particular person.
 This paper has the following sections (i) Collection of Data, (ii) Data Cleaning and (iii)Performance Evaluation.
 Experimental tests found that the Naïve Bayes model has better performance Evaluation.
-Experimental tests found that the Naïve Bayes model has better performance than other models in terms of loan forecasting.

-3. “Loan Prediction using machine learning model” Year2019whether or not it will be safe to allocate the loan to a particular person.
-This paper has the following sections
-(i)Collection of Data, (ii) Data Cleaning and (iii) Performance Evaluation.
-Experimental tests found that the Naïve Bayes model has better performance than other models in terms of loan forecasting.With the enhancement in the banking sector lots of people are applying for bankloans but the bank has its limited assets which it has to grant to limited people only,so finding out to whom the loan can be granted which will be a safer option for the bank is a typical process.
+With the enhancement in the banking sector lots of people are applying for bankloans but the bank has its limited assets which it has to grant to limited people only,so finding out to whom the loan can be granted which will be a safer option for the bank is a typical process.
 So in this project we try to reduce this risk factor behind selecting the safe person so as to save lots of bank efforts and assets.
 This is done by mining the Big Data of the previous records of the people to whom the loan was granted before and on the basis of these records/experiences the machine was trained using the machine learning model which give the most accurate result.
 The main objective of this project is to predict whether assigning the loan to particular person will be safe or not.
 This paper is divided into four sections (i)Data Collection (ii)Comparison of machine learning models on collected data(iii) Training of system on most promising model(iv) Testing.
 In this paper we are predict the loan data by using some machine learning algorithms they are classification,